 Incident Identification & Escalation

 Another important mechanism for driving cyber security up the boardroom agenda is to put in a formalised system in place for reporting security risks and breaches.

-By better understanding the volume, scale and regularity of attacks, the seriousness of the threat is underlined.
+Because of the new GDPR requirements, it is actually mandatory to notify the Information Commissioner’s Office if your company suffers a severe data breach.
 This kind of reporting requires a system to be put in place to monitor attacks and, ideally, to classify them both in terms of the type of attack, and in terms of system, service or user under attack.

 By gathering this data, and developing an incident response plan, you will be better placed to prioritise and investigate incidents and attacks, and take decisive action.